cogswell-io/node-cogs-javascript-sdk/PUBSUB_CLIENT.md

 ## connection.subscribe(channelName, messageHandler)
 Subscribe to a channel, supplying a handler which will be called with each message received from this channel.
 The result, if successful, contains a list of the channels to which this connection is subscribed.

-The connection will need read permissions to be able to subscribe to a channel.
+The connection will need read permissions in order to subscribe to a channel.

 ```javascript
 var messageHandler = (message) => {